 “Currie’s manufacturing facility is chock full of longtime employees, most of whom have been here for decades,” said Currie’s Brian Shepard.
 “These guys hand build each unit to every customer’s unique needs and specifications.
 Only premium materials are used to construct units that are of top quality in every way.
 And when it comes to quality control, we think that’s everyone’s job!
 Every employee, throughout the entire build process, follows the rule: if you touch it, clean it and double-check the measurements.
 Currie prides itself on its stellar reputation of customer satisfaction.”

-Project Redneck’s suspension, meanwhile, falls upon the ORI STX struts.
+Project Redneck’s suspension, meanwhile, falls upon the ORI STX struts, which we sourced from Jensen Brothers Off-Road.
 These are the flagship struts from ORI and are gas-pressurized with either nitrogen or air.
 The amount of capability in these shocks allows them to take the place of multiple suspension components – springs, shocks, sway bars, bump stops, limits straps – and combine them all into one.

-The amount of gas-filled inside the strut dictates the compression and rebound speeds.
+The amount of gas filled inside the strut dictates the compression and rebound speeds.
 Gas is filled into the top and bottom ends of the strut, which will take care of the early stages of up and down travel.
 Past the gas, oil starts to flow, and past that, internal bump stops prevent hard bottom-outs or compressions.
-So getting the right setting on the STX struts becomes one of figuring out the ratio of gas and oil.
+So determining the right setting on the STX struts becomes one of figuring out the ratio of gas and oil.

 ORI’s president, Mark Jensen, offered some advice on how to get the struts prepared for installation.
 “The struts come with the right amount of oil in the chambers,” he said.
 “We charge the lower chamber first, the one down by the piston shaft.
 We have the struts completely collapsed.
 I would put 100psi in each bottom chamber at this point.
 That would be a starting point for tuning.
 As for the upper chamber, that would depend on the ride height you’re looking for.”